 Alcohol, on the other hand, is actually a depressant: our brains rely on a delicate balance of neurochemicals and processes and alcohol can disrupt that balance, affecting our thoughts, feelings, actions and our long-term mental health.

 Don’t struggle alone – reach out

 However large or small it is, struggling on alone with any health issue (physical or emotional) is stressful, exhausting and as we have seen, can ultimately lead to illness.

 Health coaching can help you to get a clearer perspective on your issue(s) and by identifying your goals, priorities and next steps, it can support you in making sustainable changes for better health.
 Having a mentor, coach and ally at your side can make the difference between wishing your life was better and creating a much better life.

-If you’d like to find out whether coaching is for you, click the button below and book yourself in for a free 30-minute health consultation – you’ll be glad you did.
+If you’d like to find out whether coaching is for you, click below and book yourself in for a 30-minute health clarity consultation – you’ll be glad you did.